Rodeoclash/astoria/README.md

 ## Current hero numbers

 - How many merged PRs in the last 30 days?
-- How Long Until Work Is Merged?
+- How long until work is merged?
 - How old were lost PRs?
 - How old are the open PRs?
-- How Many PRs Are Open?
+- How many PRs are open?

 Most hero numbers also contain comparasions with themselves over the past 30 days or previous year to be able to build a trend.